atolab/zenoh-web/content/docs/migration_1.0/C_Pico.md

 z_drop(z_move(channel));
 ```

 In 1.0.0 `z_owned_subscriber_t`, `z_owned_queryable_t` and `z_get` can use either a callable object or a stream handler.
 In addition the same handler type now provides both blocking and non-blocking interface.
 For the time being Zenoh provides 2 types of handlers:

-- `FifoHandler` - serving messages in Fifo order, when it is full, all new messages will be dropped.
+- `FifoHandler` - serving messages in Fifo order, when it is full, receiving will be blocked until messages in the queue are consumed and space is freed up.
 - `RingHandler` - serving messages in Fifo order, will remove older messages to make room for new ones when the buffer is full.

 ```cpp